World Map HD

 Sovereign Countries in the World

-As of the latest count, there are 195 recognized sovereign countries in the world.
-This includes 193 member states of the United Nations and 2 countries, the Holy See and the State of Palestine, with observer status.
-Each of these countries has a defined territory, a permanent population, a government, and the capacity to enter into relations with other states.
+There are 195 sovereign countries in the world today.
+This total comprises 193 countries that are member states of the United Nations and 2 countries that are non-member observer states: the Holy See and the State of Palestine.
+Sovereign countries, also known as states, possess a defined territory, a permanent population, a government, and the ability to enter into relations with other sovereign states.

 S.N.Recognised Countries in the WorldCapitalPopulationCurrencyDialing CodeArea (km2)Area (sq mi)